Sakinaa72/Sakinaa72/README.md

 # Sakina Rupani

 ## Hi 👋,
-I'm Sakina Rupani, I'm a software engineer 👨‍💻 who is passionate about mobile technologies and open source.
-I'm also a self proclaimed graphic designer and internet surfer
-🏄‍♂️.

 - 🔭 I’m currently working on becoming a Full Stack Developer
 - 🌱 I’m currently learning JavaScript, Nodejs, Express